art

 oil on canvas, 48x48 inches

-I thought of the way the cold air back home used to hit my face on the bike ride to school.
-The way if I woke up early enough on the weekends, I got to see the windows still glazed with condensation, making everything outside look blurry and new.
-I thought of falling in love for the first time.
-I thought of how so many of my favorite memories happened during that magically sleepy time of the year.
-(Nothing important happens in January, therefore everything important happens in January.)
+I thought of the way the cold air back home used to hit my face on the bike ride to school and the way if IÂ woke up early enough on the weekends, I got to see the windows still glazed with condensation, making everything outside look blurry and new.
+I thought of falling in love for the first time and how much It made me look forward to Tuesdays and Thursdays, because those were the days when I knew I would see my crush at school.
+(Nothing important happens in January; therefore, everything important happens in January.)

 True Love (2021)